pitastrudl/wekanwiki/Team.md

-This page is in progress, more team members will be added later.
+More details about current Wekan Team at [https://wekan.team](https://wekan.team).

-Team members have donated their free time and resources for the project.
-Not all pull requests are listed.
+This page lists some of the members that have donated their free time and resources for the project.
+This list is not up-to-date.

 # Current